 As an Amazon Associate, I earn from qualifying purchases.

-Drying chives is a simple way to preserve this delicious pantry staple!
-Learn how to make this dried chives recipe in a food dehydrator, in the oven, air drying, or in the microwave.
+Drying chives at home is a simple way to preserve this delicious pantry staple!
+My tutorial on how to dehydrate chives will teach you how to dry them in a food dehydrator, in the oven, via air drying, and even in the microwave.

 a copper bowl of dried chopped chives on a white board with a purple chive blossom.